-The following information as complied from over twenty-eight years of supercharging experience on a wide variety of engines.
+The following information as complied from over 3 decades of supercharging experience on a wide variety of engines.
 The suggestions and recommendations below are for gasoline engines to be used on the street unless otherwise specified.
 The information is broad in nature and intended to be used as guidelines only.

 Blower companies suggest that the engine block be in good condition and not overboard excessively.
 Two bolt mains are adequate for most mild applications with boost levels up to about 7lbs.
 Four bolt mains are recommended and are considered a must for high performance systems.
 O-Ringing is recommended for engines running 12lbs. of boost or more.
 When rebuilding, the block should be thoroughly checked, as you would in any high performance engine build up.

 Steel cranks are recommended whenever possible and are a requirement for high performance engines spinning high RPMs.
 Cast cranks are only recommended when the boost levels are below 10lbs. and the engine is limited to 6000 RPM.
 When rebuilding, cranks should not be less then a 10/10 grind and should have all the trick work as you would for any high performance engine.